gitzzenith/QproApiWorkaround/README.md

 Run `RUN_ME.bat`
 The window will prompt for a session ID or Spark Link.
 Paste it and hit enter.
 It should return a link.

 Finally, launch Echo Arena and load up the link from `run_me` in the Meta Quest Browser while in a lobby or game.
 Feel free to bookmark the link for convenience, it should remain static.
-Select your team (Currently bugged) and then click join.
+Select your team and then click join.
 After a few seconds, you should be loaded into the session.

 ## Common Problems
 * Ensure that you are not running a VPN